fabsta/fabsta.github.io_old/_posts/2016-04-15-data-science---questions-and-answers.md

 <hr>

 ### What means linearly separable and what is a separating hyperplane?

-If you have two groups of data, and the data points are sep- arated enough that you could draw a straight line with all the points of one class on one side of the line and all the points of the other class on the other side of the line.
+If you have two groups of data, and the data points are separated enough that you could draw a straight line with all the points of one class on one side of the line and all the points of the other class on the other side of the line.
 This line is called separating hyperplane.

 ([source](https://www.manning.com/books/machine-learning-in-action))